apache/trafficcontrol/docs/source/api/cachegroup_fallbacks.rst

 	}

 ..
 [2] At least one of "cacheGroupId" or "fallbackId" must be sent with the request.
-If both are sent, a single fallback relationship is deleted, whereas using only "cacheGroupId" will result in all fallbacks being removed from the :term:`Cache Group` identified by that integral, unique identifier, and using only "fallbackId" will remove the :term:`Cache Group` identified by *that* integral, unique identifier from all other :term:`Cache Group`\ s' fallback lists.
+If both are sent, a single fallback relationship is deleted, whereas using only "cacheGroupId" will result in all fallbacks being removed from the :term:`Cache Group` identified by that integral, unique identifier, and using only "fallbackId" will remove the :term:`Cache Group` identified by *that* integral, unique identifier from all other :term:`Cache Groups`' fallback lists.